Spelling variations: Haim, Chaim, Haym Avraham

 Education

-Haim received his early education in one of the two schools run by The Alliance Israélite Universelle in Ruschuk.
-(This is aluded to by Haim in a speech he will give in 1910 to denounce the assimilationist aims of the AIU, as quoted in the November 4, 1910 issue of l'Aurore.)
+Haim received his early education in the primary boys' school run by The Alliance Israélite Universelle in Rustchuk.
+(This is aluded to by Haim in a speech he will give in 1910 to denounce the assimilationist aims of the Alliance Israelite Universelle, as quoted in the November 4, 1910 issue of l'Aurore.)

 Again, according to Sarah Cohen Eldar, Haim was then sent by his grandparents to study business in Düsseldorf, Germany.

-Although it is possible that Haim did attend the Ruschuk gymnasium for a few years, two documents from the Jabotinsky Archives provide evidence that he actually attended the Kronstadt Evangelical Realschule in Brașov.
+Although it is possible that Haim did attend the Rustchuk gymnasium for a few years, two documents from the Jabotinsky Archives provide evidence that he actually attended the Kronstadt Evangelical Realschule in Brașov.

 The Kronstadt Realschule (high-school) had an excellent reputation and attracted students from Transylvania, Romania and Hungary.